freebsd/freebsd-quarterly/2020q2/multiarch-ci.md

- - Some of the jobs still fail to produce results: powerpc64 deadlocks at the end of regression test suite due to an unkillable process, riscv64 panics randomly, and on mips64 kyua(1) crashes on jemalloc assertion.
+ - Some of the jobs still fail to produce results: powerpc64 deadlocks at the end of regression test suite due to an unkillable process, riscv64 panics randomly, and on mips64 kyua(1) often crashes on jemalloc assertion.
    Those might be fixed by an upcoming QEMU port update.

 Sponsor: DARPA